-A challenge in specifying these elements in a study plan is that they constitute most of the "what" of the CBA - which is a major output of the FAA.
+A challenge in specifying these elements in a study plan is that they constitute most of the "what" of the CBA, which Figure 3-2 shows as the study definition task.
 Yet, this direction says that study plan must contain the description of what will and will not be considered.
 So how can you reconcile this guidance?

-The answer is that there is nothing (at present) that says you have to complete the study plan prior to starting the FAA.
-As a matter of fact, the current guidance only implies that the study plan must be approved prior to your presenting FAA results, so you can proceed as illustrated in Figure 7.
-Consequently, we will discuss ways to do the scoping in Section 6.
+The answer is that there is nothing (at present) that says you have to complete the study plan prior to formally defining the study.
+As a matter of fact, the current guidance only implies that the study plan must be approved prior to your presenting your definition for approval, so you can proceed as illustrated in Figure 3-2.
+Consequently, we will discuss ways to do the scoping in Chapter 6.

-Also, you can define the FAA as the "public" part of your study, that is, the point at which you form your working group and solicit input.
-This allows you to do a lot of research that you need for both the FAA and the study plan, and permits you to put out a study plan prior to starting the public portions of the FAA.
+Also, you can define the study definition as the "public" part of your study, that is, the point at which you gather your working group and solicit input.
+This allows you to do a lot of research that you need for both the study definition and the study plan, and permits you to put out a study plan prior to starting the public portions of the study definition.